davidjerleke/embla-carousel/README.md

 # Embla Carousel &middot; ![GitHub](https://img.shields.io/github/license/davidcetinkaya/embla-carousel.svg?color=blue) ![npm](https://img.shields.io/npm/v/embla-carousel.svg)

-Embla is a lightweight and simple carousel plugin for the web with no dependencies.
-Embla's purpose is to provide a simple but yet extensible carousel that feels natural to interact with.
+Embla is a lightweight and simple carousel plugin for the web.
+Its purpose is to provide simple and extensible carousels that feels natural to interact with.
 It's 100% open source and free to use on both personal and commercial projects.
 Use it with the module bundler of your choice or by manually injecting the script.

 - [Examples](#examples)
 - [Installation](#installation)